 Day 4-5: Plovdiv

-As the second largest city in Bulgaria, there are plenty of things to do in Plovdiv.
+As the second largest city in Bulgaria, there are many things to see in Plovdiv.
 Known for its cultural, historical and natural landmarks, Plovdiv is one of the oldest cities in Europe.
 There are over 6,000 years of history in this small compact city.

 Similar to Sofia, there are excellent free walking tours in Plovdiv.
 Join one so you can get to know the ancient city quickly.